-- Copies of the student's notice of appeal, as well as the supporting documentation from each party will be made available to each party at Student Services at least three days prior to the hearing. - At the beginning of the hearing, the chair will advise the parties that the committee members have read the appeal and the supporting documentation and summarize the rules of the hearing.
+- At the beginning of the hearing, the chair will advise the parties that the committee members have read the appeal and the supporting documentation and summarize the rules of the hearing.
 The student or the student's representative will then be permitted to present evidence, examine witnesses and introduce arguments in support of the appeal.
 The College's representative may crossexamine any of the student's witnesses.
-The College representative will then be permitted to present evidence, examine witnesses and introduce arguments in opposition to appeal.
+The College representative will then be permitted to present evidence. examine witnesses and introduce arguments in opposition to appeal.
 The student or the student's representative is entitled to cross-examine any witness called by the College.
 The members of the Appeals Committee may question all parties or witnesses.
 The student or student's representative and the College's representative may make closing statements. - Admission of any person to the hearing shall be at the discretion of the chair of the Appeals Committee. - All procedural questions are subject to the final decision of the chair of the Appeals Committee. - At the conclusion of the hearing, the Committee will proceed to consider the matter and determine its decision on the appeal, during which time all persons other than the members of the committee are excluded and shall withdraw. - The decision will be determined by a majority vote.
 A formal written decision with reasons will be drafted.
-The Committee may only determine whether or not the grade or sanction is appropriate. - Following the decision of the committee, the Registrar will immediately notify the student of the decision. - The decision of the committee is final. - Proceedings of the committee are confidential and no individual who is not a committee member, committee secretary, a party to the proceedings or witness may be in attendance during the hearing, unless specifically permitted by the chair.
+The Committee may only determine whether or not the grade, sanction, or finding of misconduct is appropriate.
+A formal written decision with reasons will be drafted.
+The Committee may only determine whether or not the grade or sanction is appropriate. - Following the decision of the committee, the Registrar will immediately notify the student of the decision. - The Appeal Committee decisions may result in a notation on your academic transcript. - The decision of the committee is final and cannot be appealed. - Proceedings of the committee are confidential and no individual who is not a committee member, committee secretary, a party to the proceedings or witness may be in attendance during the hearing, unless specifically permitted by the chair.